Dr Voyageur - Budget Travel Tips Home Page

 Actually, this route is not an especially scenic by itself.

-Surprisingly, Greyhound misses much of the best scenery on its through buses between Los Angeles and San Francisco with just some glimpses of the Pacific near Santa Barbara and Santa Cruz.
+Surprisingly, Greyhound misses much of the best scenery on its through coaches between Los Angeles and San Francisco with just some glimpses of the Pacific near Santa Barbara.

 What makes this Greyhound route worthwhile are the stops that you can make.